openhab/openhab-addons/bundles/org.openhab.binding.mielecloud/README.md

 - Notify yourself of a finished dishwasher, tumble dryer, washer dryer or washing machine, e.g. by changing the lighting
 - Control the supercooler / superfreezer of your freezer, fridge or fridge-freezer combination with a voice assistant
 - Notify yourself when the oven has finished pre-heating

+## Acknowledgements

+The development of this binding was initiated and sponsored by Miele & Cie.
+KG.